 Because your method requires a significant change in mass to measure interactions, it’s difficult to identify hits from a library of fragments due to their very low molecular weight.

-With Dianthus, you can identify hits from fragment libraries with confidence because measurements are mass-independent.
+With Dianthus, you identify hits from fragment libraries with confidence because measurements are mass-independent.

 And, because Dianthus detects a broad range of affinity strengths, it’s useful for hit identification when fragments bind to proteins with mM affinity and lead optimization when fragments grow to form larger compounds that bind at low nM affinities.